Philippines - Things to Do in Philippines in July

 Limestone cliffs stay photogenic even under patchy skies, and lagoons that feel like swimming pools in shoulder season sit half-empty.
 Morning departures at 8 AM dodge the 2 PM cloud bursts rolling in from the Sulu Sea.
 The water is so warm you'll ditch the rental wetsuit.

-Booking Tip: Reserve 10-14 days ahead; pick operators with newer fiberglass boats—older wooden hulls leak in choppy water.
-Check the booking widget below for current tours.
+Booking Tip: Reserve 10-14 days ahead.
+Pick operators with newer fiberglass boats, older wooden hulls leak in choppy water.
+Check the booking widget below for activities in July.

 Cebu Lechon & City Street-Food Walks